leplatrem/blog.mathieu-leplatre.info/content/Dev/poucave.rst

 - track service reliability over time;
 - capitalize knownledge about troubleshooting and past issue resolutions.

 Being able to see the problem as a whole would give more insights about the fix.
-We needed a solution to help us encircle the root cause faster, and reassure our users.
+We needed a solution to help us identify the root cause faster, and reassure our users.

 In order to include the clients behaviour, we could rely on the company real-time Telemetry platform.
 A couple of years ago, we unified the way our clients would report `uptake Telemetry <https://searchfox.org/mozilla-central/rev/0bcf81557b89e7757c44e25bb4bc7f4cb8619dc9/services/common/uptake-telemetry.js>`_ (success, up-to-date, network-error, certificate-error, etc.), and that is super useful to write generic checks about error rates for multiple different components.

-Since some parts of our service are only accesible via our VPN, like the signature infrastructure, an external ping service like *Pingdom* cannot reach them.
+Since some parts of our service are only accesible via our VPN, like the signature infrastructure, an external ping service cannot reach them.
 This new tool would serve as a bridge between the two.

 Not every check has to necessarily be monitored by an alerting service.
 Some can just be indications for operators, or even never fail and just mash-up information from the underlying sub-parts.